Ask Apply EBP

 Additionally, Apply EBP recommends prioritizing Authentic Assessments first.
 Beginning with real-world performance provides a functional foundation for decision-making and helps you narrow down which norm-referenced measures are most relevant for further understanding the child’s needs.

-By the way, other disciplines use Authentic Assessment, but they may be called differently.
-PTs call it Participation-based, while OTs use the term Occupation-based assessment.
+By the way, Authentic Assessment, a term that is commonly used in Speech practice, may be called differently: Participation-based assessment for PT/As, while OTPs use the term Occupation-based assessment.
 If you want to learn more about these, read Apply EBP’s Must Have Test and Organizing Your School-based Assessment.

 Authentic Assessments do not have to end after you write your initial report!
 Regular observation in real-life contexts allows your team to monitor progress, identify ongoing or new barriers, and adjust strategies efficiently.
 It can also inform goal development and day-to-day intervention planning.